renovate-bot/NeXTLinux-_-gosbomx/README.md

 ## Installation

-**Note**: Currently, Syft is built only for Linux, macOS and Windows.
+**Note**: Currently, Gosbom is built only for Linux, macOS and Windows.

 ### Recommended
 ```bash